pasinduSudesh/IR-Project-Famouse-Person-Search-Engine/README.md

 - Writer can search their name in English language

-author mahagama sekara
+  - author mahagama sekara

 - Search Query can be in both sinhala and English languagr

-author මහගම සේකර
+  - author මහගම සේකර

+### Indexing Techniques
+- 'ICU_Tokenizer is used for sinhala languahge tokenizer
+-  'edge_ngram' filter is used for buils n-grams

+### Query Techniques
+Rule based text mining method is used to identify the quey strings Used synonyms for identify the search fields

+Usef following query types in ElasticSearch
+1. cross_field queries
+2. phrase_prefix queries